 The term “Programmatic Direct” is made up of two keywords – Programmatic and Direct.

 The word “Programmatic” signals that the buying and selling of ad inventory will take place using programs/software/technology in an automated manner.
-The word “Direct” tells that the deal to for buying and selling of this inventory has been made directly between the publisher and advertiser without the involvement of any middlemen.
+The word “Direct” tells that the deal for buying and selling of this inventory has been made directly between the publisher and advertiser without the involvement of any middlemen.

 Therefore, Programmatic Direct refers to the programmatic media buying process which takes place according to the deal directly made between the publisher and the advertiser.